 Bathrooms and kitchens

-Your grouting and sealant is the first port of call for mould.
+Your grouting and sealant are the first port of call for mould.
 Thoroughly check inside cabinets and cupboards for stains, damp smells and mould.

 Furniture and soft furnishings

 Damp and mould love a tasty fabric.
-Check the inside of your curtains, blinds and upturn your sofa to have a thorough inspection of the inside and the back of it.
+Check the inside of your curtains and blinds, and upturn your sofa to have a thorough inspection of the inside and the back of it.

 Basements and unheated storage spaces